kubevirt/monitoring/docs/runbooks/LowVirtOperatorCount.md

 ```

 ## Mitigation

+Based on the information obtained during Diagnosis, try to find the cause of the issue and resolve it.

 <!--DS: If you cannot resolve the issue, log in to the link:https://access.redhat.com[Customer Portal] and open a support case, attaching the artifacts gathered during the Diagnosis procedure.-->
 <!--USstart-->